WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Group Type

 Group types refer to the active instance of a group.
-Currently there is only the active group type, though when a group name is passed and no active group exists for this group yet, some contexts may automatically create an active instance of the group so the group type is able to return an active instance.
+Currently, there is only the active group type, though when a group name is passed and no active group exists for this group yet, some contexts may automatically create an active instance of the group so the group type is able to return an active instance.

 Selector | Meaning
 --- | ---